Wisconsin's Response Plan

 What is Wisconsin doing to prevent EAB?

-Although EAB beetles can fly a few miles on their own, people are more likely to effectively spread them to new areas.
-The speed at which EAB is spreading and being discovered in new areas demonstrates that it is hitching many rides!
+Although EAB beetles can fly a few miles on their own, they mainly spread to new areas with the help of people.
+Hitching rides in materials that people move, EAB can spread quickly.
 Some of the most important steps Wisconsin is taking regarding EAB include:1.

 Raising citizen awareness2.